-As part of disaster recovery efforts, PRDOH works along with federal and local agencies, partners, and subrecipients to broaden its reach.
-These collaborations require these agencies, partners, and subrecipients to share information, which, in many occasions, includes Sensitive and Protected PII.
-In order to establish clear directives, PRDOH has data and information sharing agreements.
-These agreements establish the parties' responsibilities in protecting, handling and sharing PII.
+As part of disaster recovery efforts, PRDOH works along with federal and local agencies, partners, and subrecipients to share information, which includes Sensitive and Protected PII.
+In order to establish clear directives, PRDOH has data and Information sharing agreements, also known as, Information Sharing Access Agreement (ISAA).
+These ISAA establish the parties' responsibilities in protecting, handling and sharing PII.

-As part of said efforts, PRDOH engaged in an Information Sharing Access Agreement (ISAA) with the Federal Emergency Management Agency (FEMA).
-Through an amendment to the original ISAA10, FEMA allowed PRDOH to share PII with its contractors.
+As part of said efforts, PRDOH engaged in an ISAA with the Federal Emergency Management Agency (FEMA).
+Through an amendment to the original ISAA15, FEMA allowed PRDOH to share PII with its contractors.
 This agreement, as well as other information sharing agreements may suffer from amendments from time to time, as well as time extensions for its validity.
-As established in DHS/FEMA 008 - Disaster Recovery Assistance Files System of Records11, this system allows the Department of Homeland Security (DHS) and FEMA to collect and maintain records on applicants for its Disaster Assistance programs that provide financial and other tangible assistance to survivors of Presidentially-declared disasters.
+As established in DHS/FEMA 008 - Disaster Recovery Assistance Files System of Records16, this system allows the Department of Homeland Security (DHS) and FEMA to collect and maintain records on applicants for its Disaster Assistance programs that provide financial and other tangible assistance to survivors of Presidentially-declared disasters.